-The mean mercury and PCB concentrations in Largemouth Bass from Alondra Park Lake were 248 and 12 ppb, respectively.
-Based on the mean mercury concentration, OEHHA recommends a maximum of one serving a week for the sensitive population, and a maximum of two servings a week for the general population.
-PCBs did not affect advice for Largemouth Bass.
+The mean mercury and selenium concentrations in Largemouth Bass were 93 and 3016 ppb, respectively.
+OEHHA recommends a maximum of two servings a week of black bass species from Senator Wash Reservoir for the sensitive population, based on mercury or selenium, and a maximum of two servings a week for the general population, based on selenium.

 OEHHA has evaluated mercury concentrations in black bass species in many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
+Selenium levels are presumed to show a similar pattern with comparable concentrations expected to be observed in individual black bass species within the same water body.
 Therefore, OEHHA extends the consumption advice for Largemouth Bass to other black bass species, including Redeye, Smallmouth, and Spotted Bass.